 Unfortunately we all know how government's sort out this type of problem … they just change the law!

-Senior citizen health care will have an impact on our quality of life and our finances.
+For many the available senior citizen health care will have an impact on our quality of life and our finances.

 Wear and tear and health maintainance